MusicMoveArr/MiniMediaScanner/README.md

    Special characters are replaced: – to -, — to -, … to ...

    Seperators between words are kept: : - _ / ,
-10. TagMissingMetadata - Add missing tags to your media files from AcoustId/MusicBrainz from fingerprints
+12. TagMissingMetadata - Add missing tags to your media files from AcoustId/MusicBrainz from fingerprints
-11. TagMissingSpotifyMetadata - Add missing tags to your media files from Spotify
+13. TagMissingSpotifyMetadata - Add missing tags to your media files from Spotify
+14. TagMissingTidalMetadata - Add missing tags to your media files from Tidal
+15. TagMissingDeezerMetadata - Add missing tags to your media files from Deezer
-12. EqualizeMetadata - Equalize (set the same) tag value for the entire album of an artist (mostly to fix issues with albums showing weird/duplicated in Plex/Navidrome etc)
+16. EqualizeMetadata - Equalize (set the same) tag value for the entire album of an artist (mostly to fix issues with albums showing weird/duplicated in Plex/Navidrome etc)
-13. FixVersioning - Find media that are using the same track/disc numbering, usually normal version and (AlbumVersion), (Live) etc
+17. FixVersioning - Find media that are using the same track/disc numbering, usually normal version and (AlbumVersion), (Live) etc
     The media with the longest file name and contains TrackFilters will get incremented disc number This will make it so the normal version of the album stays at disc 1 but remix(etc) gets disc number 1001+
-14. Cover ArtArchive - Grab covers from the CoverArtArchive and save them as cover.jpg
+18. Cover ArtArchive - Grab covers from the CoverArtArchive and save them as cover.jpg
-15. Cover Extract - Extract the covers directly from the media files and save them as cover.jpg
+19. Cover Extract - Extract the covers directly from the media files and save them as cover.jpg
-16. RemoveTag - Remove specific tags from Artist/Albums
+20. RemoveTag - Remove specific tags from Artist/Albums
-17. RefreshMetadata - Simply do a quick refresh of the metadata for an artist/album
+21. RefreshMetadata - Simply do a quick refresh of the metadata for an artist/album
-18. SplitArtist - Split Artist is kind of experimental, it will try to split the 2 artist's that have the same name apart into 2 seperate artists
+22. SplitArtist - Split Artist is kind of experimental, it will try to split the 2 artist's that have the same name apart into 2 seperate artists
-19. Stats - Show basic stats of your database
+23. Stats - Show basic stats of your database
-20. UpdateSpotify - Update/Add artists into the database from Spotify's API
-21. SplitTag - Split specific tag's into single value fields by specific seperator like ';'
+24. SplitTag - Split specific tag's into single value fields by specific seperator like ';'
-22. UpdateTidal - Update/Add artists into the database from Tidal's API
-23. FixCollections - Fix collections by adding the missing artist to the Artists tag
+25. FixCollections - Fix collections by adding the missing artist to the Artists tag
+24. GroupTaggingDeezerMetadata - Group Tagging metadata per Album - Deezer
+25. GroupTaggingMBMetadata - Group Tagging metadata per Album - MusicBrainz
+26. GroupTaggingSpotifyMetadata - Group Tagging metadata per Album - Spotify
+27. GroupTaggingTidalMetadata - Group Tagging metadata per Album - Tidal

 # FAQ
 ### Why is there no confirm question on tagging files